shuchenliu/valley-stock/README.md

 [**Font Awesome**](http://fontawesome.io/) v4.7.0

-All companies' logos are from respective official website and are trademarks.
+All companies' logos are from respective official websites and are trademarks.

 ## Known Issues